-In applying the accounting policies set out in Note 1, the Authority has had to make certain judgements about complex transactions or those involving uncertainty about future events.
+In applying the accounting policies set out in Note 1, the Council has had to make certain judgements about complex transactions or those involving uncertainty about future events.
 The critical judgements made in the Statement of Accounts are:

 - There is a high degree of uncertainty about future levels of funding for local government.
-However, the Authority has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the Authority might be impaired as a result of a need to close facilities and reduce levels of service provision. - Retirement benefit obligations the Council recognise and disclose its retirement benefit obligation in accordance with the measurement and presentational requirement of IAS 19 'Employee Benefits'.
+However, the Council has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the Council might be impaired as a result of a need to close facilities and reduce levels of service provision. - Retirement benefit obligations the Council recognises and discloses its retirement benefit obligation in accordance with the measurement and presentational requirement of IAS 19 'Employee Benefits'.
 The calculations include a number of judgements and estimations in respect of the expected rate of return on assets, the discount rate, inflation assumptions, the rate of increase in salaries and life expectancy amongst others.
 Changes in these assumptions can have a significant effect on the value of the retirement benefit obligation.
-The key assumptions made are set out in Note 43 on page 106. - Provisions provisions are measured at the Executive Director of Commercial and Corporate Services best estimate of the expenditure required to settle the obligation at the Balance sheet date, and are discounted to present value where the effect is material. - Impairment of property, plant and equipment and computer software property, plant and equipment and computer software are reviewed for impairment if events or changes in circumstances indicate that the carrying amount may not be recoverable.
-When a review for impairment is conducted, the recoverable amount is determined based on value in use calculations prepared on the basis of management's assumptions and estimates. - Depreciation of property, plant and equipment and amortisation of computer software - depreciation and amortisation is provided so as to write down the assets to their residual values over their estimated useful lives as set out in the accounting policies.
-The selection of these residual values and estimated lives requires the exercise of management judgement. - Valuation Newcastle Airport the value of the Council's investment in Newcastle Airport is based on the last independent valuation at 31st March 2010 which is still considered appropriate.
+The key assumptions made are set out in Note 44.

+- Provisions provisions are measured at the Executive Director of Commercial and Corporate Services best estimate of the expenditure required to settle the obligation at the Balance Sheet date, and are discounted to present value where the effect is material. - Impairment of property, plant and equipment and computer software property, plant and equipment and computer software are reviewed for impairment if events or changes in circumstances indicate that the carrying amount may not be recoverable.
+When a review for impairment is conducted, the recoverable amount is determined based on value in use calculations prepared on the basis of management's assumptions and estimates. - Depreciation of property, plant and equipment and amortisation of computer software depreciation and amortisation is provided so as to write down the assets to their residual values over their estimated useful lives as set out in the accounting policies.
+The selection of these residual values and estimated lives requires the exercise of management judgement. - Valuation Newcastle Airport the value of the Council's investment in Newcastle Airport is based on the open market value of shares at 16th November 2012.

-Note 4 - Assumptions made about the future and major sources of estimation uncertainty
+Note 4 - Assumptions made about the future and other major sources of estimation uncertainty

-The Statement of Accounts contains estimated figures that are based on assumptions made by the Authority about the future or that are otherwise uncertain.
+The Statement of Accounts contains estimated figures that are based on assumptions made by the Council about the future or that are otherwise uncertain.
 Estimates are made taking into account historical experience, current trends and other relevant factors.
 However, because balances cannot be determined with certainty, actual results could be materially different from the assumptions and estimates.
-The items in the Authority's Balance Sheet at 31 March 2012 for which there is a significant risk of material adjustment in the forthcoming financial year is as follows: